 Graphics, textures, typography, and other little tidbits all must be transferred from a simple graphic into a living interface.
 Knowing how to design great mockups is one thing, but putting them in terms a developer can understand is another.

 Below, I've listed out some of the tips I've found helpful in translating digital interface design for someone who thinks in frameworks and systems.
+Looking for a new display?
+Try our pick of the best ultrawide monitors.

 01. Predict problems